james-jw/xq-renjin/README.md

   $r('(1:20)')
 ```

-The result of the above expression should an XQuery sequence from 1 to 20
+The result of the above expression should be: `1 2 3 4 5 ...`

 #### Run
 ```xquery